IRIS-LAB/iris-back/README.md

 Exposition Business Service is used as NestJS Controller.
 It provides some features :
 * serialization (request and response)
 * interceptors for relations and options
-* interceptors for pagination response (with pagination datas in headers)
+* interceptors for pagination response (with pagination data in headers)

 #### Define routes
 First define your routes of EBS with default decorators from NestJS (@Controller, @Get, @Post, @Put, @Delete).